 This is important because many of these nutrients play an important role in thyroid function!

-There are plenty of others which are also important but I find that thyroid patients tend to be deficient in these specific areas.
+There are plenty of others that are also important but I find that thyroid patients tend to be deficient in these specific areas.

 Treating these nutrient deficiencies with the right type of supplements may help improve your thyroid function.

-They can do this by affecting other hormone systems (such as cortisol), by reducing inflammation, and by providing your thyroid with nutrients that it may directly be in need of.
+They can do this by affecting other hormone systems (such as cortisol), reducing inflammation, and providing your thyroid with nutrients that it may directly be in need of.

 I strongly believe that supplementation should be a part of MOST people’s lives (with or without thyroid issues) because it’s so difficult to get all of the nutrients you need from your diet alone.